jg-digital-media/jgdm_snooker_scorer/readme.md

 ```

++ `2` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.`

 ### Future Improvements

 + Identify how many points ahead or behind a player is - changing depending on point score - to be compared with the points available.